 To improve both wired or wireless connections to your Samsung TV:

 - Move any cordless phones, audio baby monitors or microwave ovens further away from the television.
 Cordless devices have similar frequencies as WiFi, disrupting signal strength when used near a router.

-- Clear bugs.
-If you notice that your WiFi connection is unstable, try restarting your router by unplugging it from the power source for at least 30 seconds.
+- If you notice that your WiFi connection is unstable, try restarting your router by unplugging it from the power source for at least 30 seconds.
 Alternatively, switch off the TV for a few minutes, then turn it back on.

 - Ensure the DNS Server Settings are correctly configured: If your TV supports 5GHz WiFi, ensure the DNS Server Settings are appropriately configured.

 There you have it; everything you need to know about connecting 5GHz WiFi and Samsung TV.
 As we’ve mentioned, the ability to connect to a network is dependent on what your TV supports.